WangFengyi0228/GLEN/README.md

 # GLEN
-This is the code associated with the submission "Understanding Temporal Graph Learning From Global and Local Perspectives".
+This is the code associated with the submission "Boosting Temporal Graph Learning From Global and Local Perspectives".

 Our code references the benchmark [DGB](https://github.com/fpour/DGB).